jmikola/jmikola.github.io_tmp/_posts/2015-04-16-mongodb-crud-api.md

 For obvious reasons, we decided to do without the full CRUDCRADBOoMFaM acronym and stick with CRUD.

-Compared to the [Server Selection][selection] and [SDAM][sdam] specifications, which deal with internal driver behavior, the CRUD API is a high-level specification; however, the goal of improving consistency across our drivers is one and the same.
+Compared to the [Server Selection][selection] and [Server Discovery and Monitoring][sdam] specifications, which deal with internal driver behavior, the CRUD API is a high-level specification; however, the goal of improving consistency across our drivers is one and the same.
 To ensure that multiple language viewpoints were considered in drafting the spec, the team included Craig Wilson (C#), Jeff Yemin (Java), Tyler Brock (C and C++), and myself (representing PHP and other dynamic languages).

 ### What's in a Name?